Java Games: Flashcards, matching, concentration, and word search.

 Boston Tea Party1773; colonists dressed as Native Americans dumped 90,000 pounds of tea

-Intolerable Acts1774; in response to Boston Tea Party, King George wanted to make an example of Boston and MA
+What were the Intolerable Acts?1774; in response to Boston Tea Party, King George wanted to make an example of Boston and MA

-Intolerable Acts1774; 1) closed port of Boston; 2) increased powers of royal governor; 3) abolished upper house of MA legislature; 4) cut powers of town meetings; 5) strengthened the Quartering Act; 6) required those accused of murdering British officials would be tried in Britain
+What exactly did the Intolerable Acts do?1774; 1) closed port of Boston; 2) increased powers of royal governor; 3) abolished upper house of MA legislature; 4) cut powers of town meetings; 5) strengthened the Quartering Act; 6) required those accused of murdering British officials would be tried in Britain

 Quebec Act1774; claimed land between Ohio and Missouri Rivers as part of Canada; took western lands from colonists